EkaanshArora/remote-shutdown-app/README.md

 # Remote Shutdown App

-React Native app to send request to https://github.com/karpach/remote-shutdown-pc which turns off the system
+React Native app to send request to https://github.com/EkaanshArora/remote-shutdown-service which can shutdown, sleep and restart the system.